-- Surety Bond: Agents work with insurance companies who provide the financial backing for the bonds.
-A bail bond that is secured by an insurance company is known as a surety bond.
+- Surety Bond: Agents work with insurance companies that provide the financial backing for the bonds.
+A bail bond that an insurance company secures is known as a surety bond.

-- Property Bond: If a defendant has property, like a house, they may be able to use it in place of putting down cash.
+- Property Bond: If a defendant has property, like a house, they may be able to use it instead of putting down cash.
 The court will put a lien on the home and will be able to sell it if the defendant skips out on any court dates.

-- Release on Own Recognizance: In some instance, a judge may release the defendant without setting bail.
-This usually only happens when the defendant is accused of a low-level crime, and they’re not considered a flight risk.
+- Release on Own Recognizance: Sometimes, a judge may release the defendant without setting bail.
+This usually only happens when the defendant is accused of a low-level crime and they’re not considered a flight risk.

-- Immigration Bond: If someone you know has been detained by the Immigration and Customs Enforcement (ICE) department an immigration bond can get them released until their hearing is complete.
+- Immigration Bond: If someone you know has been detained by the Immigration and Customs Enforcement (ICE) department, an immigration bond can release them until their hearing is complete.

-Hopefully, this guide has helped answer all the questions you had about why most people use bonds to get out of jail but if you need any more information, be sure to check out the FAQ page here.
+Hopefully, this guide has helped answer all your questions about why most people use bonds to get out of jail, but if you need more information, check out the FAQ page here.

 A bail bondsman is essential for anyone who has been arrested.
 The bail bonds process starts as soon as a person ends up in jail.
 The first step in the process is the setting of the bail amount.
 Most people are initially given a bail amount after they are arrested.
-The amount varies with the crime and the particular situation of the defendant and the arrest.
+The amount varies with the crime, the particular situation of the defendant, and the arrest.